VA Loan Document Checklist 2026: The Complete List

 What service documents prove you are eligible for a VA loan?

 You need a Certificate of Eligibility plus proof of your specific service status.
 Most lenders can pull the COE, but having your service paperwork ready prevents delays when the automated system cannot verify service history.
 Your service category changes what proof is required, so confirm which document applies to you before you start shopping houses.
-VA explains how to request a COE on its COE request page.
+VA explains how to request a COE on its Veterans Affairs — COE Request Form.

 Borrower type Primary service proof What lenders verify from it Common delay trigger Practical fix